keichi/hpcmaspa17-pfanalyzer/src/3_proposal.md

     \label{fig:profiler-block}
 \end{figure}

+The proposed profiler is provided as a form of a shared library, which can be integrated into applications at either link time or run time.
+The preferred way is to use run time integration, as it does not require recompilation nor relinking of the application.
+The `LD_PRELOAD` environment variable is used to load the shared library before the execution of application.

 Figure\ \ref{fig:traffic-matrix} is a visualization of the traffic matrix obtained from running the NERSC MILC benchmark with 256 processes.
 Figure\ \ref{fig:message-matrix} is a visualization of number of messages exchanged between processes.
+These visualizations clearly reveal the spatial locality and sparsity of communication between processes.
 Figure\ \ref{fig:message-size-histogram} is a histogram of message sizes.

 \begin{figure}[htbp]
     \centering